jluciove/Reaction-Network-Analysis/README.md

 # Reaction Network Analysis

 Python code developed to analyze results from a legacy kinetic modeling tool.
+The code parses information from a reaction network and property files.

 Important Files:
   * reaction_network_analysis.py - Main file